PaulSlocum/cynthcart/readme.md

 ## Building From Source

-I use the [DASM assembler](http://dasm-dillon.sourceforge.net/) (old DOS/Win version included) to build the game, and the project also uses [Pucrunch](https://github.com/mist64/pucrunch) to compresses the cartridge ROM image to fit into 8K.
+I use the [DASM assembler](http://dasm-dillon.sourceforge.net/) (old DOS/Win version included), and the project also uses [Pucrunch](https://github.com/mist64/pucrunch) to compresses the cartridge ROM image to fit into 8K.
 More info on assembly coming soon...

 ## Copyright